D4rk-5ky/Syncerate/README.md

 UseSSHAgent = No
 ```

-Syncerate preserves the existing Pexpect-through-Syncoid behavior.
-If Syncoid/SSH produces an account-password or private-key-passphrase prompt, Syncerate waits up to 3 seconds for no-echo mode and sends `PassWord`.
-If `PassWord = No`, an observed credential prompt is treated as an authentication error.
+Syncerate uses the original Pexpect-through-Syncoid model.
+Pexpect starts Syncoid and watches the output produced by Syncoid and its nested SSH process.
+If an SSH account-password or private-key-passphrase prompt appears, Syncerate temporarily disables the `.out` logfile, sends `PassWord` directly to the Syncoid Pexpect child with `child.sendline()`, then restores logging.
+It does not wait for a separate no-echo transition before sending.
+If `PassWord = No`, an observed credential prompt remains a fatal authentication error.

 ## Logging